-The American Congress of Obstetricians and Gynecologists, District II (ACOG) OPPOSES this bill which would license naturopaths and allow them to prescribe, administer, diagnose and treat patients.
+The American Congress of Obstetricians and Gynecologists, District II (ACOG) OPPOSES this bill, which would restrict state funds from being allocated to Planned Parenthood or any organization which performs abortions.

 For these reasons, ACOG opposes this bill and urges legislators to vote AGAINST this legislation.